 When you submit your Tier II report, you’re sending it to three different agencies at the same time: your State Emergency Response Commission (SERC), your Local Emergency Planning Committee (LEPC), and your local fire station.
 All three have their own reasons for needing to be apprised of the exact location of your hazardous chemicals.

-Note: If you don’t know who your LEPC is, reach out to your SERC and ask them.
-You can find your state’s SERC contacts here.
+Note: If you don’t know who your LEPC is, reach out to your state's SERC contacts and ask them.

 Whenever there are changes to where hazardous chemicals are stored in your facility, you must submit an updated site plan with your Tier II report.
 Likewise, you must submit SDS for every product with a hazardous chemical that is added to your inventory during the previous year.